Bengaluru FC

-Bengaluru Football Club (/kn/; Kannada: ಬೆಂಗಳೂರು.ಎಫ್.ಸಿ) is an Indian professional football club based in Bengaluru, Karnataka.
+Bengaluru Football Club is an Indian professional football club based in Bengaluru, Karnataka.
 The club competes in the Indian Super League, the top flight of Indian football.

 The club was established on 20 July 2013, and began its first competitive season in the I-League on 22 September the same year.
-Since its inception, the club has won two I-League titles including one in its debut season, two Federation Cup titles, one Indian Super League Cup title, and a Super Cup championship making it fourth-most successful club in Indian football.
+Since its inception, the club has won two I-League titles including one in its debut season, two Federation Cup titles, one Indian Super League title, and a Super Cup championship making it fourth-most successful club in Indian football.

 The club is owned and operated by JSW Sports and its managing director Sajjan Jindal.
 Bengaluru has played its home matches at the Sree Kanteerava Stadium since the beginning of the 2014–15 season.
 Despite only playing four seasons in the I-League, the club was considered one of the model clubs of Indian football.
 Bengaluru drew praise for bringing a new sense of professionalism to Indian football, including the use of on field equipment meant to help player fitness.

 On 22 September 2013, Bengaluru FC played its inaugural match, which ended in a 1–1 draw against Mohun Bagan.
 The club went on to win the I-League in its debut season and again in 2015–16.
-They won the ISL Cup title in 2018–19.
+They won the ISL title in 2018–19.
 As well as three league titles, Bengaluru also won two Federation Cups in 2015 and 2017 and a Super Cup in 2018.
 Between 2015 and 2018, the club represented India in Asian club competition, competing in the AFC Cup for four consecutive years.
 During the 2016 AFC Cup, Bengaluru reached the final and lost 1–0 to Al-Quwa Al-Jawiya of Iraq.
 On 28 September 2019, it was announced that the club had entered into a partnership with the Scottish Premier League club Rangers.
 In 2022, Bengaluru FC beat Mumbai City to win the 131st Durand Cup.